arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 /**
   Web Client (Ethernet version)
   Name: opta_ethernet_web_client_example.ino
-  Purpose: This sketch connects an Opta device to a website via Ethernet
+  Purpose: This sketch connects an Opta device to OpenWeatherMap API via Ethernet and fetches weather data for Turin, Italy.

-  @author Arduino Team, modified by Arduino PRO Content Team
+  @author Arduino PRO Content Team
-  @version 4.0 01/06/18
+  @version 1.0 01/06/18
 */

-// Include the Ethernet library.
+// Include necessary libraries
 #include <Ethernet.h>
+#include <ArduinoJson.h>

+// OpenWeatherMap server.
+const char* server = "api.openweathermap.org";

+// Define your OpenWeatherMap API key.
+String my_Api_Key = "YOUR_API_KEY";

-// Define the server to which we'll connect,
+// Define the city and country for which you want weather data.
-// This can be an IP address or a URL. char server[] = "api.openweathermap.org";
+String my_city = "Turin";
+String my_country_code = "IT";

+// Interval between weather requests (in ms). unsigned long last_time = 0;
+unsigned long timer_delay = 10000;

-// Replace with your OpenWeatherMap API key char apiKey[] = "your_openweathermap_api_key";
+// Define the OpenWeatherMap API endpoint path.
+String path = "/data/2.5/weather?q=" + my_city + "," + my_country_code + "&units=metric&APPID=" + my_Api_Key;

-// Set a static IP address to use if the DHCP fails to assign one automatically.
+// Set the IP address for the Ethernet client and initialize it.
 IPAddress ip(10, 130, 22, 84);

-// Initialize the Ethernet client object,
-// This will be used to interact with the server.
 EthernetClient client;

+// Set up a JSON document with 1024 bytes capacity.
+StaticJsonDocument<1024> doc;

 void setup() {
-  // Begin serial communication at a baud rate of 115200 Serial.begin(115200);
+  // Begin serial communication,

-  // Wait for the serial port to connect,
+  // Wait for the serial port to connect.
-  // This is necessary for boards that have native USB. while (!Serial);
+  Serial.begin(115200);
+  while (!Serial);

-  // Attempt to start Ethernet connection via DHCP,
+  // Start Ethernet via DHCP,
-  // If DHCP failed, print a diagnostic message. if (Ethernet.begin() == 0) {
+  // If DHCP fails, print a diagnostic message and use a static IP. if (Ethernet.begin(mac) == 0) {
-    Serial.println("- Failed to configure Ethernet using DHCP!");

-    // Try to configure Ethernet with the predefined static IP address.
+    Serial.println("Failed to configure Ethernet via DHCP");
-    Ethernet.begin(ip);
+    Ethernet.begin(mac, ip);
   }

   delay(2000);

-  // Attempt to connect to the server at port 80 (the standard port for HTTP).
-  // If the connection is successful, print a message and send a HTTP GET request.
-  // If the connection failed, print a diagnostic message.
-  Serial.println("- Connecting...");
+}

+void loop() {
+  // Send a new request if the time since the last request is greater than the defined interval. if ((millis() - last_time) > timer_delay) {
+    // Check the link status and connect to the server. if (Ethernet.linkStatus() == LinkON) {
       if (client.connect(server, 80)) {
-    Serial.println("- Connected!");

-    // We'll construct the HTTP GET request to obtain weather information about Turin client.print("- GET /data/2.5/weather?q=Turin,it&units=metric&appid=");
-    client.print(apiKey);
+        // Send HTTP GET request.
+        client.print("GET ");
+        client.print(path);
         client.println(" HTTP/1.1");
-    client.println("- Host: api.openweathermap.org");
+        client.print("Host: ");
+        client.println(server);
-    client.println("- Connection: close");
+        client.println("Connection: close");
         client.println();

+        // Skip HTTP headers.
+        char endOfHeaders[] = "\r\n\r\n";
+        client.find(endOfHeaders);

+        // Parse the JSON response.
+        DeserializationError error = deserializeJson(doc, client);
-  } else {
+        if (error) {
-    Serial.println("- Connection failed!");
+          // If there's an error in parsing, print it on the Serial Monitor.
+          Serial.print("deserializeJson() failed: ");
+          Serial.println(error.f_str());
+          return;
         }

+        // Fetch and print the weather data. float temp = doc["main"]["temp"];
+        Serial.print("- Temperature (°C): ");
+        Serial.println(temp);

+        int pressure = doc["main"]["pressure"];
+        Serial.print("- Pressure (hPa): ");
+        Serial.println(pressure);

+        int humidity = doc["main"]["humidity"];
+        Serial.print("- Humidity (%): ");
+        Serial.println(humidity);

+        float windSpeed = doc["wind"]["speed"];
+        Serial.print("- Wind speed (m/s): ");
+        Serial.println(windSpeed);
       }

-/**
-  Reads data from the client while there's data available
+      // Disconnect the client

-  @param none
-  @return none
-*/
-void read_request() {
-  uint32_t received_data_num = 0;
+      client.stop();
-  while (client.available()) {
+    } else {

-    // Actual data reception.
-    char c = client.read();

-    // Print data to serial port.
-    Serial.print(c);

-    // Wrap data to 80 columns.
-    received_data_num++;
-    if (received_data_num % 80 == 0) {
-      Serial.println();
+      // If the link is off, print a message Serial.println("Ethernet link disconnected");
     }
+    // Update the last_time to the current time last_time = millis();
   }
 }

-void loop() {
-  // Read data from the client.
-  read_request();

-  // If there's data available from the server, read it and print it to the Serial Monitor. while (client.available()) {
-    char c = client.read();
-    Serial.print(c);
-  }

-  // If the server has disconnected, disconnect the client and stop. if (!client.connected()) {
-    Serial.println();
-    Serial.println("- Disconnecting...");
-    client.stop();

-    // Halt the sketch by entering an infinite loop. while (true);
-  }
-}
 ```

-The sketch starts by including the `Ethernet` library, which is necessary to provide Ethernet functionality to the Opta™ device.
-The `setup()` function initiates the serial communication for debugging purposes and tries to establish an Ethernet connection using DHCP.
-If this automatic configuration fails, it resorts to a predefined static IP address.
+The sketch starts by including the `Ethernet` and `ArduinoJson` libraries, which provide the necessary Ethernet and JSON handling functionality, respectively.
+In the `setup()` function, the serial communication is initiated for debugging purposes.
+The Ethernet connection is attempted to be established using DHCP, and if this automatic configuration fails, a predefined static IP address is used.

-Once the Ethernet connection is up, it connects to the OpenWeatherMap API server.
-The connection uses the `HTTP` protocol, specifically an `HTTP GET` request, constructed to query the current weather data for Turin, Italy.
-In the event of a connection failure to the server, the code outputs an error message to the IDE's Serial Monitor for troubleshooting.
+Once the Ethernet connection is up, the sketch connects to the OpenWeatherMap API server using the HTTP protocol.
+Specifically, an HTTP GET request is constructed to query the current weather data for Turin, Italy.
+In the event of a failure to connect to the server, the code outputs an error message to the Arduino IDE's Serial Monitor for troubleshooting.

-The function `read_request()` is designed to manage the data received from the client.
-It reads the incoming data and structures it for display on the IDE's Serial Monitor, wrapping the output to 80 columns for better readability.
-In the main `loop()` function, the `read_request()` function is persistently called to handle incoming data streams.
-If a server disconnect is detected, the program intentionally stalls in an infinite loop to prevent further execution without a live connection.
+The `loop()` function regularly checks the link status of the Ethernet connection, and if the link is up, it sends an HTTP GET request to the server.
+The sketch then skips the HTTP headers of the response, and uses the `deserializeJson()` function from the `ArduinoJson` library to parse the JSON object from the response.

+The parsed data is used to extract key weather parameters such as temperature, pressure, humidity, and wind speed, which are then printed to the IDE's Serial Monitor.
+The function also handles Ethernet disconnection, printing a message to the Serial Monitor if the link goes down.
+The `GET` requests are scheduled to be sent every 10 seconds.
+If the JSON parsing fails for any reason, an error message is outputted to the IDE's Serial Monitor, and the sketch immediately exits the current iteration of the `loop()` function.

 To learn more about Ethernet connectivity in Opta devices, check out our [Bluetooth® Low Energy, Wi-Fi® and Ethernet on Opta™ tutorial](https://docs.arduino.cc/tutorials/opta/getting-started-connectivity).

+### RS-485

+Opta™ RS485 and WiFi variants have a built-in RS-485 interface.

 ### Wi-Fi®